"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Introduction

 We answer these questions through semi-structured interviews with 28 AI-generated sexual content (AIG-SC) creators.
-Our participants range from hobbyist AIG-SC creators, to professional jailbreakers, to sex workers, to tool builders and community moderators whose resources are used by as many as hundreds of thousands of creators.
-While we explicitly recruited from communities with policies against AIG-NCC, our sample includes three people who in the course of their interview disclosed making both AIG-NCC (specifically, AIG-NCII) and AIG-SC, reflecting the reality of existing ecosystems in which some AIG-SC communities include people who create both AIG-NCC and AIG-SC. \revisiontwo{To conduct this research ethically and responsibly, the research team followed established best practices for interviewing perpetrators of sexual violence, and engaged in continuous discussion internally, and with researchers from non-CS fields that have established norms and a history of engagement in research on perpetrators of sexual violence; we detail our procedures and considerations in Section~\ref{sec:ethics}.} \revision{As a result of these encounters, we added, and answer, the following research question:} \begin{enumerate}[start=4,leftmargin=*,label=\textbf{RQ\arabic*},topsep=3pt] \item What methods of creation do AIG-NCC perpetrators use, and what motivated them to create AIG-NCC? \end{enumerate}
+Our participants ranged from hobbyists, to professional jailbreakers, to sex workers, to tool builders and community moderators whose resources are used by as many as hundreds of thousands of creators.
+While we explicitly recruited from communities with policies against AIG-NCC, our sample included three people who, in the course of their interview, disclosed making both AIG-NCC (specifically, AIG-NCII) and AIG-SC, reflecting the reality of existing ecosystems in which some AIG-SC communities include people who create both AIG-NCC and AIG-SC. \revisiontwo{To conduct this research ethically and responsibly, the research team followed established best practices for interviewing perpetrators of sexual violence, and engaged in continuous discussion internally and with researchers from non-CS fields that have established norms and a history of engagement in research on perpetrators of sexual violence; we detail our procedures and considerations in Section~\ref{sec:ethics}.} \revision{As a result of these encounters, we added, and answer, the following research question:} \begin{enumerate}[start=4,leftmargin=*,label=\textbf{RQ\arabic*},topsep=3pt] \item How do perpetrators who inhabit AIG-SC spaces create and rationalize AIG-NCC? \end{enumerate}

+\header{Positionality Statement} Our team consists of researchers who have studied sexual content in the context of sex work, image-based sexual abuse, and synthetic content creation and moderation for more than 5 years.
+The research team holds the following relevant beliefs and experiences: the team takes a sex-positive stance in our research on sexual content and interactions; the team supports the decriminalization of sex work; the team includes members who have experienced sexual abuse; the team strongly believes in both the prevention of sexual violence and the protection of free speech, including sexual expression.
+None of the team actively participates in an AIG-SC community.
+We conduct this work to enable legal, platform, and community-based governance that actively prevents sexual violence through further understanding of AIG-SC and its delineations from AIG-NCC.